 Science is, of course, the primary objective of the voyage, but Isabella’s life is rarely so simple.
 She must cope with storms, shipwrecks, intrigue, and warfare, even as she makes a discovery that offers a revolutionary new insight into the ancient history of dragons.

-The French translation, Le Voyage du Basilic, is due out on June 22nd, 2017!
+The French translation, Le voyage du basilic, is out now!